List of fire lookout towers: California

 Some are related to the Angeles National Forest Fire Lookout Association.
-California had a total of 625 fire lookout sites, of those there are 198 remaining lookout towers, and of those there are around 50 staffed.
+California had a total of 625 fire lookout sites; of these, there are 198 remaining lookout towers, and of those, around 50 are staffed.
 There are 11 lookouts that may be rented in California.
-Fire Lookouts not only watch for fire, they also record weather conditions and observe animals in some cases.
+Lookouts not only watch for fire, they may also record weather conditions and observe animals.